Intersection cohomology of moduli spaces of vector bundles over curves: Moduli spaces of framed objects

+Let $Q'$ be the quiver obtained from $Q$ by adding a new vertex $*$ and $\bw_i=\dim \Phi(E_i)$ arrows $*\to i$ for all $i\in Q_0$.
+A representation of $Q$ is called nilpotent if it has a filtration by sub-representations such that the arrows of $Q$ act trivially on the factors.

-\begin{theorem} \mbox{} \begin{enumerate} \item If $\cA^\ta$ is hereditary, then the category $\cC$ is exact equivalent to the category $\Rep^\nil(Q)$ of nilpotent representations of $Q$. \item If $\cA^\ta$ is hereditary and $\Phi:\cA^\ta\to\Vect$ is exact, then the category of framed objects $\cC_f$ is exact equivalent to $\Rep^\nil(Q')$. \end{enumerate} \end{theorem} \begin{proof} The first statement is well-known \cite[\S1.5]{deng_quiver}.
-For the second statement we can assume that $\cC=\Rep^\nil(Q)$ and we will show that an exact functor $\Phi:\cC\to\Vect$ is uniquely determined (up to a non-unique natural transformation) by its values on the simple objects.
-This will imply the second statement as the constructions of $\cC_f$ and $\Rep^\nil(Q')$ both rely on such a functor.
+\begin{theorem} \mbox{} \begin{enumerate} \item If $\cA^\mu$ is hereditary, then the category $\cC$ is equivalent to the category $\Rep^\nil(Q)$ of nilpotent representations of $Q$. \item If $\cA^\mu$ is hereditary and $\Phi:\cA^\mu\to\Vecf$ is exact, then the category of framed objects $\cC_\f$ is equivalent to $\Rep^\nil(Q')$. \end{enumerate} \end{theorem} \begin{proof} For the first statement see \cite[\S1.5]{deng_quiver}.
+For the second statement we can assume that $\cC=\Rep^\nil(Q)$ and we will show that an exact functor $\Phi:\cC\to\Vecf$ is uniquely determined (up to a non-unique natural transformation) by its values on the simple objects.
+This will imply the second statement as $\Rep^\nil(Q')$ can be identified with the category of framed objects in $\Rep^\nil(Q)$, see Example \ref{ex:q-rep}.